the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

 ### Route

+**Day 1** Cusco-Tinki-to Laguna Pucacocha
 Most online guides suggest travelling from Tinki to Upis, then walking to Upis Campground.
 This is the route I took, and I would not choose it again.

-From Tinki, you need to arrange a ride by asking around the square where the bus drops you off, or through your hostel/agency/look online.
-Local transport can take you only as far as this point near Upis, possibly with a small local entry fee.
-From there, it is still a 7.5 km walk on a gravel road to Upis Campground: road route.
+From Tinki, you need to arrange a ride by asking around the square where the bus drops you off, or through your hostel/agency/find online etc. Local transport can take you only as far as [this point near Upis](https://maps.app.goo.gl/YnmvBLRyoywuiZEE9), possibly with a small local entry fee.
+From there, it is still a **7.5 km walk on a gravel road** to [Upis Campground](https://maps.app.goo.gl/izbifJhmHLqucNbG7): [road route](https://maps.app.goo.gl/bQKd2RHWTZiBZwb37).

-Instead, get a ride from Tinki to Pacchanta.
+**Better option: start from Pacchanta**  Instead, get a ride from Tinki to [Pacchanta](https://maps.app.goo.gl/qQP4SjpqrKeKknMt6).

 Pacchanta is more popular and more set up for visitors because it is also the starting point for the 7 Lagunas day hike.
 That makes it much easier to find transport from Tinki.
-Expect roughly 30–50 soles for a full car, or share with other hikers/locals if you find them in Tinki square.
+Expect roughly **30–50 soles for a full car**, or share with other hikers/locals if you find them in Tinki square.

-You may also be able to join transport from Cusco with a 7 Lagunas tour company—ask specifically to be dropped in Pacchanta rather than joining the tour.
+You may also be able to join an agency tour from Cusco that does day 7 Lagunas tour but ask specifically to be dropped in Pacchanta rather than joining the tour.
+This will be even quicker.

-From Pacchanta, it is a 5 km trail walk to Upis Campground instead of the longer gravel-road approach.
+From Pacchanta, it is a **5 km trail walk** to Upis Campground instead of the longer gravel-road approach.
 It also makes the route a proper circuit, since you finish back in Pacchanta.

+At Upis Campground, expect to pay around **20 soles** to continue through the area.

+From the campground, walk towards Ausangate, then turn right towards **Abra La Arapa**.
+I skipped visiting lagune The climb gains about **250 m**.

+Camp for your first night at **Laguna Pucacocha**.
+There camping area is here [here](https://maps.app.goo.gl/RGr6rbofDzMNC9kE7).
+I arrived around **4 pm**.

+**Day2** Laguna Pucacocha to Laguna Ausangate

+The next day begins with the climb to **Apachita Pass (Abra Apachita)** at **4,900 m / 16,000 ft**.
+This is one of the essential views of the trek.

+From the campsite, it is roughly **3.6 km** and **350 m / 1,200 ft** of ascent to the pass.
+We started around 7am.
+10am were at Apachita pass.
+When I crossed, two local women were selling soda, snacks, beer, and souvenirs at the top.

+From Abra Apachita, there are two options to reach Laguna Ausangate

+**Option 1 — via Abra Apuchata:** descend back down from the pass and continue towards **Abra Apuchata**, keeping Ausangate on your left.
+This route is approximately **5.8 km**.

+**Option 2 — through the valley:** continue over the pass and descend into the valley.
+A hill on the left blocks the view of Ausangate at first; you walk around it before reaching the lake.
+This route is approximately **4.3 km**.

+I chose **Option 2** for a slightly different view.
+We reached Abra Apachita around **10 am** and arrived at Laguna Ausangate around **2 pm**, so it made for an easy day.
+At the campground, expect local fees of around **20 soles**.

 #### Variations
 ##### Notes